Notes to the Consolidated Financial Statements

 Financial assets and liabilities

 Financial assets are initially recognized at fair value.
 Their subsequent measurement depends on their classification.
-The Group’s financial assets are classified according to IAS 39: financial assets recognized at fair value through profit or loss, held-to-maturity investments, loans and receivables and financial assets available-for-sale.
+The Group’s financial assets are classified as financial assets recognized at fair value through profit or loss, held-to-maturity investments, loans and receivables and financial assets available-for-sale.
 Classification of a financial asset is determined by the purpose for which the asset is purchased at the time of its original purchase.
 Transaction costs are included in the financial asset’s original carrying amount, in the case of the financial asset is not carried at fair value through profit of loss.
 Purchases and sales of financial assets are recognized or derecognized at transaction settlement date.